 There are plenty of native options available, covered in our guide to 85-135mm portrait lenses which will give you a good overview.

 A 90mm f/1.25 with its 72mm entrance pupil is situated on the edge of what can be realised for M-mount, therefore I was expecting some optical compromises and indeed there are: flare resistance leaves something to be desired as does the performance near the minimum focus distance as well as at infinity.
-The latter are not that bothersome for portrait photography, but the ninja star aperture blades do bother me a bit here and those using an M-mount camera with liveview may be bothered by focus shift, too.
+The latter are not that bothersome for portrait photography, but the ninja star aperture blades do bother me a bit here and those using an M-mount camera without liveview may be bothered by focus shift, too.